LoveYaGuts Travel 12 Amazing Things to do in Vancouver

 Best Things to do in Vancouver

-Stanley Park is a 400 hectare public park sitting on the edge of central Vancouver, Stanley Park has views of the water, snow capped mountain ranges and the west coast walkway along the edge of the city centre.
+One of the best things to do in Vancouver is to cycle Stanley Park, a 400 hectare public park sitting on the edge of central Vancouver.
+Stanley Park has views of the water, snow capped mountain ranges and the west coast walkway along the edge of the city center.

 Cycle, walk or run and explore Stanley park in all its natural beauty.
 Spot squirrels rummaging through the trees or watch the geese glide along the lake.
 Stanley park, along with facing incredible sunrises and sunsets, has a few restaurants bordering the park; dine in or takeaway from one of the many restaurants and cafes to finish off your evening.